 This tiny burial ground once lay hidden down a backstreet near London Bridge.
 According to legend, the remains of the Winchester Geese lie here.
 They were sex workers belonging to the Bishop of Winchester who worked in local brothels.
 Other paupers and outcasts ended up in the burial ground before it closed in 1853.

 The graveyard is now a Garden of Remembrance.
 A host of vigils and events happen throughout the year.
 It appears in a range of novels, such as John Constable’s The Southwark Mysteries, The Fatal Tree by Jake Arnott, and my own crime thriller, Deviance.
+You can find more info and pictures here.

 Bloomsbury was the home of the Bloomsbury Group in the 1920s and 1930s.
 This artist-writer collective included Virginia Woolf, E. M. Forster, and John Maynard Keynes.
 Woolf ran The Hogarth Press out of her homes in Mecklenburg Square and Tavistock Square.